mendersoftware/mender-artifact/Documentation/artifact-format.md

 payload by using alternative means, such as providing a download link in `type-info`.

-Each file in the `data` folder should be a file of the format `xxxx.tar.xz`, where `xxxx` are four digits corresponding to each entry in the `updates` list in `header-info`, in order.
-Each file inside the `xxxx.tar.xz` archive should be a file name corresponding exactly to a filename from the `files` header under the corresponding header bucket.
-If the list of files found inside `xxxx.tar.xz` is in any way different from the files listed in `files`, an error should be produced and the update should fail.
+Each file in the `data` folder should be a file of the format `xxxx.tar.gz`, where `xxxx` are four digits corresponding to each entry in the `updates` list in `header-info`, in order.
+Each file inside the `xxxx.tar.gz` archive should be a file name corresponding exactly to a filename from the `files` header under the corresponding header bucket.
+If the list of files found inside `xxxx.tar.gz` is in any way different from the files listed in `files`, an error should be produced and the update should fail.